-José Benlliure Y Gil Spain
+José Benlliure Y Gil Biography | Oil Painting Reproductions

 1-16-1858 Valencia, ESP – 3-9-1937 Valencia, ESPBack to Artist IndexView Artists Paintings

-José Benlliure Y Gil began his studies at the age of fourteen in the School of San Carlos, where he had as his teacher Francisco Martínez Marqués.
-He was one of the select circle pensioned by the Spanish government for residence in Italy and executed several state orders for the decoration of public buildings; but José Benlliure owes his chief fame to his large historical paintings, notably the "Vision in the Coliseum."
-He became the leader of the Spanish art colony in Rome, where he practiced as painter and sculptor.
-In his beginnings he dedicated himself to genre painting, but later, advised by the Italian painter Domenico Morelli, he performed works of greater importance, such as St. Vincent Ferrer preaching about the final judgment.
+José Benlliure Y Gil began his art studies at the age of fourteen in the School of San Carlos, with Francisco Martínez Marqués.
+He was one of the select few supported by the Spanish government for study and residence in Italy.
+He executed several decorations of public buildings for the state, but José Benlliure Y Gil owes his fame to his large historical paintings, the La Vision Del Coloseo El Ultimo Martir (The Vision in the Colosseum the Last Martyr).
+He became the leader of the Spanish art colony in Rome, where he did paintings and sculpture.
+In the beginning he did genre painting, but later, on the advice of the Italian painter Domenico Morelli, he started doing works of greater importance, such as St Vincent Ferrer Preaching About The Final Judgment.

-Art Movement: Art Nouveau
+Art Movement: Costumbrismo

-Traveled: Italy, France, Germany, Algeria, Morocco
+He Traveled To Italy, France, Germany, Algeria, Morocco